Emurasoft/emurasoft.github.io/en/cmd/tools/customize_markers_options.md

 ## Summary

-Displays the Customize Markers dialog box, and selects the Options tab.
+Displays the Customize Markers dialog box, and selects the Options page.

 ## Description

-Displays the [**Customize Markers** dialog box](../../dlg/customize_markers/index), and selects the Options tab.
+Displays the [**Customize Markers** dialog box](../../dlg/customize_markers/index), and selects the Options page.

 ## How to Run